joey999/forNoveo/README.md

 after tests will generate allure report and open automatically in your browser

-For run tests without starting selenium server you must use command `npm run test:mocha` before that change the address of selenium grid in hostConfig.js
+For run tests without starting selenium server you must use command `npm run test:mocha` before that change the address of selenium grid in hostConfig.js `selenium: 'http://localhost:4444/wd/hub'`

 For run tests in programmatically style use `npm run runner`